romland/llemmings/README.md

 ## 🖥️ The real game
 It's the journey!

-Your job, as a human, is to assist the LLM by giving it instructions.
+Your second job, as a human, is to give instructions to your language model of choice.

 ### 📝 Prompts